Natividad Llanquileo

 Natividad Llanquileo Pilquimán (born July 14, 1984) is a Mapuche lawyer and human rights activist.
 Llanquileo was noted for her role as a spokesperson during the 2010 Mapuche hunger strike.
+She was a member of the Constitutional Convention during its existence from 2021 to 2022.

 Biography

 Llanquileo was born on 14 July 1984 in the Esteban Yevilao community of Puerto Choque, located in the commune of Tirúa in the Biobío Region.
 Llanquileo studied law at the Bolivarian University of Chile and later received a degree in Human Rights, Public Policy and Interculturality from University of La Frontera.

 As an attorney, she has defended imprisoned Mapuche activists.
 With regards to the Mapuche conflict, she has stated that "police and foresters are the main obstacles to solving the conflict that exists in Wallmapu."
 Two of Llanquileo's brothers participated in the Mapuche prisoner hunger strike of 2010, and Llanquileo rose to prominence as the public spokesperson for the demonstrators.

 In 2011, Llanquileo condemned the sentencing of human rights attorney Karina Riquelme Viveros to 21 days in jail for allegedly providing legal advice to Mapuche activists prior to receiving a law degree.
 Llanquileo described the sentencing as an act of political repression, stating that the "only reasonable explanation for such an unusual [sentence]" was that Riquelme "had become a problem for prosecutors and police" through defending Mapuche activists.

 In 2018, Llanquileo was elected president of the Center for Research and Defense of the South (CIDSUR, Centro de Investigación y Defensa del Sur).
 The organization, which is headquartered in the city of Temuco, is dedicated to protecting the human rights of indigenous Chileans.
 Llanquileo has stated she has been subject to state repression during her time working at CIDSUR on behalf of Mapuche clients.